Rental Terms and Conditions

 This Combines CDW, and reduces the excess for windscreens, tyres and alloy wheels down to £0.00.

 - Mileage allowances

-Rentals are subject to a standard mileage allowance of 150 per day, unless otherwise agreed in writing.
-Excess mileage will be charged at £0.15 per mile ex VAT.
+Other vehicles: Rentals are subject to a standard mileage allowance of 150 per day, unless otherwise agreed in writing.
+Excess mileage will be charged at £0.15 per mile ex VAT

 If the vehicle is returned early and prior to the expiry of the agreed rental period the mileage limits above will be applied to the vehicle on a pro rata basis and any excess mileage charged accordingly.
 Additional mileage paid prior to rental commencement is non-refundable.

 Vehicle images shown on our website are examples only.
 We cannot guarantee to provide specific vehicles or models.
 Whilst every effort will be made to provide the exact make and model reserved, it may be that a similar, or better, vehicle will be offered

 All hire/rental prices include insurance (subject to the damage liability of the vehicle), unless the rental is on the customer’s own insurance, VAT, breakdown cover (excluding overseas use) & 150 miles per day/unlimited mileage (please see mileage allowance for more information).

 All vehicles are supplied with a full tank of fuel at the start of the hire and customers are able to choose one of the following fuel options:-

 Purchase a tank of fuel prior to rental commencement at, or sometimes below current pump price (as displayed at the rental depot) and return the vehicle empty at the end of the hire.